Robert Needham Cust: Early life

+Education and career

 Cust was educated at Eton College, Trinity College, Cambridge, Haileybury (1840–42) and the College of Fort William, Calcutta, graduating from the last-named institution in 1844.
 He then worked in the Bengal Civil Services for the East India Company, in Hoshiarpur and Ambala (assistant to the magistrate), in India.

 He was present at the battles of Mudki, Ferozeshah, and Sobraon in 1845–46, where his superior Major George Broadfoot was killed and at the close of the Sikh campaign he was placed in charge of a new province in the Punjab.
 There he filled in succession every office in the judicial and revenue departments across Punjab, and was rapidly promoted until 1867, when he resigned and returned to England, after having been a member of the Viceroy's Legislative Council and Home Secretary to the Government of India in 1864–65.
+In 1859, he wrote the work The Life of Baba Nanuk covering Guru Nanak.

 Cust returned to England briefly on furlough and returned to work in Benares and Banda.
 For his work he was offered the high post of magistrate and collector at Delhi.
 He declined the offer and went on furlough again to England in 1857.
 The officer who took up the post became a victim of the 1857 rebellion.
 Cust was called to the bar at Lincoln's Inn on 13 August 1857.
 Cust returned to India and served in Lahore at the request of Sir John Lawrence but left again for England when his first wife died on 17 January 1864.
 He then returned to join the legislative council and acted as home secretary to the government (1864–65).
 In 1867 his second wife died in childbirth and he decided to retire from Indian service even though he was just nine months away from completing the tenure needed to receive a full pension.

 After retiring to England Cust devoted himself to scientific research, philanthropy, and magisterial and municipal duties, declining reappointments in India.
 He was a member and officer in many scientific, philanthropic, and religious societies and a prolific writer.
 He was one of the few Victorian intellectuals to oppose the racist theories popular at the time.
 Along with John Bradford Whiting, Cust was against the abandonment of Henry Venn's policy of developing indigenous leadership in Africa.
 In 1883 he wrote:

 the vast majority of the educated public appears to have accepted at least some aspect of the new racial doctrine.

 Following the Coronation of King Edward VII and Queen Alexandra on 9 August 1902, Cust wrote a letter to The Times, stating that he was probably among the very few people present for the coronation, who had also attended the coronation of King William IV and Queen Adelaide in 1831 and Queen Victoria in 1838.

+Death

 Cust died on 27 October 1909.